tommadness/KH2Randomizer/docs/glossary/index.md

 Can also refer to a setting in the seed generator that places the Proof of Nonexistence as a reward for "yeeting the bear".
 This setting effectively forces the player to find all Torn Pages as well as the two other Proof items in order to unlock the door to final fights.

-## Z

-### Zebraman

-A nickname for Final Xemnas, due to his attire resembling a zebra.